Ella Chrelashvili, MA, LPC (Staff… | Counseling | Therapy

 • Sex Therapy

-Ella Chrelashvili (she/her/hers) is an associate therapist at The Center for Growth, providing individual, couples, and group therapy to adults and adolescents in Philadelphia, Pennsylvania at the Society Hill Therapy Office.
-In addition, she does virtual therapy in Pennsylvania.
+Ella Chrelashvili (she/her/hers) is a therapist at The Center for Growth, providing individual, couples, and group therapy to adults and adolescents in Philadelphia, Pennsylvania at the Society Hill Therapy Office.
+In addition, she does virtual therapy in Pennsylvania, Rhode Island and New Jersey.

 Ella works with teens & adults, individuals & couples who are struggling with: